AdiMarianMutu/NoraBytes/libs/reflexive-store/README.md

 #### How it works

-The `ReflexiveStore` is built on top of the [RxJS](https://rxjs.dev/ 'RxJS') library, this means that you can create very complexe responsive flows by laveraging the `RxJS` `pipe` and its `operators`.
+The `ReflexiveStore` is built on top of the [RxJS](https://rxjs.dev/ 'RxJS') library, this means that you can create very complexe responsive flows by leveraging the `RxJS` `pipe` and its `operators`.

 > Before diving into how to use the `ReflexiveStore`, it is important to understand its _core_ features.